Biography

 Professor Harrington is the national chair of the CRUK Advanced Radiotherapy Technologies Network Accelerator (ART-NET) and has held a CRUK programme grant for research in head and neck cancer since 2011.
 He is Director of the CRUK/Wellcome Clinical Research PhD studentship programme at ICR and co-chairs the Research Sub-Committee of the ICR/Imperial College CRUK Major Centre.

-Professor Harrington’s laboratory research team focuses on a number of themes at the interface between biologically-targeted agents and standard-of-care therapies, such as radiotherapy and chemotherapy.
+Professor Harrington’s laboratory research group focuses on a number of themes at the interface between biologically-targeted agents and standard-of-care therapies, such as radiotherapy and chemotherapy.
 In the clinic, he leads research in oncolytic virotherapies, targeted small molecule inhibitors, immune checkpoint inhibitors and small molecule activators of innate immune responses.

 Professor Harrington is a member of the Cancer Research UK Convergence Science Centre, which brings together leading researchers in engineering, physical sciences, life sciences and medicine to develop innovative ways to address challenges in cancer.